What Is First-Degree Sexual Assault?

 Statute of limitations is the legal terminology to describe the window of time after a sexual assault during which charges can be brought against the assailant, attacker, or rapist.
 State governments set their own statutes of limitations for various sex crimes.

-The statute of limitations begins on the date of the attack.
+Depending on the state, the statute of limitations period may begin on the date of the assault, when the report is assaulted, or one the assaulted is recognized by the victim.
 Once the statute of limitations expires, you can no longer bring criminal charges against the attacker.
 The statute of limitations for sexual assault can be three years, five years, or ten years.
 However, some states do not have a statute of limitations for sexual assault cases.
 That means that prosecutors can press charges — and victims can bring a sexual assault claim — at any time.

 Lastly, even if the statute of limitations has run out, some states allow the case to be reopened and charges brought against an attacker if newly discovered DNA evidence is found.

-What To Do if You Are a Victim of Sexual Assault
+What You Can Do if You Are a Victim of Sexual Assault

-If you have been the victim of sexual assault, call 911 for the police and immediate medical attention.
-If the situation is not an emergency and there is no threat of danger, you can call a crisis center.
+if you are in immediate danger, call 911 for the police and immediate medical attention.
+If the situation is not an emergency and there is no threat of danger, you can call a hotline or local government advocate.
 They can help you with many things, from reporting your sexual assault to the police to helping you find a safe place to stay.

 It is essential that you see a medical professional as soon as possible.
 A doctor will treat any injuries you sustained during the sexual assault.
 Even if there are no apparent injuries, there may be internal bleeding or other injuries that are not obvious.
 You also want to ensure you get tested for any sexually transmitted infections your assailant may have had.

-Sexual assault victims face harmful mental and psychological effects in the aftermath of an attack.
+Surviving a sexual assault is a deeply traumatic experience that can result in harmful mental effects such as PTSD, depression, and anxiety.
 There are many support groups for survivors of sexual violence.
-Talk to your medical provider about therapy options and support programs.
+You can talk to your medical provider about therapy options and support programs or contact a hotline.

 And never forget, if you were the victim of a sexual assault, it was not your fault.
-Call the National Sexual Assault Hotline at 800-656-HOPE (4673) for assistance.
+The National Sexual Assault Hotline is available at 800-656-HOPE (4673) or via online chat at www.rainn.org for assistance.